YiqiSun1/Senior-Thesis/README.md

 ## Work in Progress:
 I am currently working on backtesting this strategy with live market data account for transaction cost.

+## Future:
 Originally, I wanted to incorporate facial image of CEO or even specific characteristics of CEO face such as dark circles for proxy of stress.
 However, I had some difficulty thinking about how to get quality image of CEOs with universal lightings and angles.
-Furtherm, audio could be another useful things to add, but some research has done that already.
+Furthermore, audio could be another useful things to add, but some research has done that already.

-## Caveat:
+## Accessing the code and paper:
 You can access a paper version of this project in here.
 The paper does not include backtesting. (https://scholarship.claremont.edu/cmc_theses/4150/)

 If you have questions or are interested in the code and methodology, contact me at ysun26@cmc.edu.

+## Limitations and discussions:
+Several limitations of this project.
+First, this paper does not have a causal interpretation since there could be omitted variable bias.
+The stress score produced by Claude could be stress that's from internal or external factors such as company performance.
+So we can't say exactly what type of stress is being measured.
+Second, the data leakage problem: the model I used (Claude Sonnet 4.6) might be trained on the the stock data and already "know" what happen to the stock.

+At the end of the day, this is a good exercise and shows LLM has huge potential in understanding human language and even psychology.
+I am both scared and excited about the future of LLM.

+## Critique and advice:
 I am open to suggestions to improve this project or collaboration on other things.